5 health issues that cause muscle cramps

 Compressed nerve in the spine

 If the nerves in your spine are compressed, you can experience cramps in your legs.
-You can tell if this is the cause of cramping, because the pain gets worse the longer you walk.
-The pain should also improve a bit if you walk with your back in a slightly flexed position, like you would if you were pushing a shopping cart.
+You can tell if this is the cause of cramping because the pain gets worse the longer you walk.
+The pain should also improve a bit if you walk with your back slightly flexed, as you would when pushing a shopping cart.

 Peak Golden Oil